hphelion/documentation/moonshot/manage.imagebuilder.md

 <pre>disk-image-create -o base -a amd64 vm base baremetal nginx</pre>

 <p>This creates a VM image file named base.qcow2.
-You can now upload and work with this image in HP Cloud OS for Moonshot.
+You can now upload and work with this image in HP Helion Cloud OS for Moonshot.
 For detailed instructions, see the <b>Manage Images</b> topic of the <a href="http://docs.hpcloud.com/cloudos/moonshot/pdf/HP-Cloud-OS-for-Moonshot-Administration-Dashboard-Help.pdf" target="_blank">Administration Dashboard help (PDF)</a>.</p>

 ### Creating a RHEL image for a specific workload ### {#rhel-image}
 To create a RHEL image for a specific workload, you first need to create the mongodb element.